opensyria/OpenSyria/docs/security/EMERGENCY_POW_FALLBACK.md

 ### Q: What if Argon2id is also compromised?

 If both RandomX and Argon2id were compromised simultaneously (extremely unlikely), the network would need a more fundamental upgrade.
 The fallback buys time for such a response.

+### Q: How much notice will we have before activation?

+The target is 24-48 hours between release and activation.
+This balances urgency (if RandomX is actively being exploited) with giving node operators time to upgrade.

+### Q: What happens to old nodes?

+Nodes that don't upgrade will fork off onto their own chain after the activation height.
+They will reject Argon2id blocks as invalid.
+This is intentional - it's a hard fork.

 ---